 This page describes some of the concepts behind the Indent Platform.

 An interface for Indent to interact with remote systems.
-Every Resource is registered by a provider; without providers, Indent wouldn't know about the outside world.
-Indent uses a provider and Provider Configuration when:
+Every Resource is registered by an integration; without integrations, Indent wouldn't know about the outside world.
+Indent uses an integration and Integration Configuration when:

-A set of options and credentials used to configure a Provider when Indent needs to interact with an external system or to extend Indent with custom resources and behavior.
+A set of options and credentials used to configure an Integration when Indent needs to interact with an external system or to extend Indent with custom resources and behavior.

 Related: Terraform Provider Configuration